AustralianBioCommons/how-to-guides/genome_annotation/Fgenesh How to Guide.md

 ## The overall workflow

-{Figure 1 caption="Fig 1.
-The approach described in this How-to-Guide, including Quick Start guide steps 1) registration, 2) upload of input files, 3) FgenesH++ genome annotation Required workflow steps are blue, and optional steps are red."}
+{% include image.html file="/infrastructures/genome_annotation/Fig1.png" caption="Fig 1.
+The approach described in this How-to-Guide, including Quick Start guide steps 1) registration, 2) upload of input files, 3) FgenesH++ genome annotation Required workflow steps are blue, and optional steps are red." max-width="10" %}

 Further to this, a summary of the different elements of this assembly approach are detailed below: